matzew/kn-connector-source-timer/README.md

 # Knative connector timer-source

-Knative eventing connector based on Apache Camel Kamelets
+Knative eventing connector based on [Apache Camel Kamelets](https://camel.apache.org/camel-kamelets/).

 ## Kamelet source pipe

-The connector uses a Apache Camel Pipe to connect a Kamelet source with the Knative broker.
+The connector uses an Apache Camel Pipe resource and connects a Kamelet source with the Knative broker.
-The pipe is a YAML file located in [src/main/resources/camel/kn-connector-source-timer.yaml](src/main/resources/camel/kn-connector-source-timer.yaml)
+The Pipe is a YAML file located in [src/main/resources/camel/kn-connector-source-timer.yaml](src/main/resources/camel/kn-connector-source-timer.yaml)

-This connector uses the [timer-source Kamelet](https://camel.apache.org/camel-kamelets/timer-source.html) and produces events for the Knative broker.
+This connector uses the [timer-source Kamelet](https://camel.apache.org/camel-kamelets/timer-source.html) that produces events for the Knative broker.

 ## Build the container image